makersacademy/rps-challenge/README.md

 2. Second user story: on the second page, the player will play rock, paper, scissors.
 I'd like to implement this using buttons instead of text for the user's input.
 I wrote a feature test for the three buttons then implemented in the play.erb template.

 *3rd commit*

+At this point I worked on the "logic" of the game, starting from simple unit tests (e.g. returning a random choice from the computer, rock beats scissors etc).

+*4th commit*